Deafness is dogs is defined when there is a partial or complete lack/loss of a dog’s capability to hear auditory sounds.

 - Tilting the head to one side

-Diagnosis of deafness in dogs
+Diagnosis of Deafness in Dogs

-Your veterinarian will likely need to get a complete medical history of your dog and complete a full medical exam in order to determine what may be causing this sudden “change” in his or her behavior.
-This is because, you dog may only be suffering from partial hearing loss or perhaps only “unilateral deafness” which is typically much harder to diagnose than “bilateral deafness”.
+If you believe that your dog or puppy is deaf or is going deaf, they’ll need to be seen by your veterinarian right away to determine what the cause may be.
+During this visit, your veterinarian will likely need to get your dog’s complete medical history and a full medical exam to determine what may be causing this sudden “change” in their behavior.
+This is because your dog may only have partial hearing loss or perhaps only “unilateral deafness,” which is typically much more challenging to diagnose than “bilateral deafness.”

 Also…